Aggregate Multidimensional Raster (Map Viewer)

 The Input layers group includes the following parameters:

-• Multidimensional imagery layer is used to select the imagery layer that will be aggregated into a new multidimensional imagery layer.
-If there are no imagery layers available to be selected in the tool, a multidimensional imagery layer must be added to the map.
+• Multidimensional imagery layer is the imagery layer that will be aggregated into a new multidimensional imagery layer.
+If no imagery layers are available to be selected in the tool, a multidimensional imagery layer must be added to the map.

-• Dimension indicates which of the dimensions available in the imagery layer will be used for aggregation into a new multidimensional imagery layer.
-If the desired dimension is not available in the drop-down menu, the imagery layer selected may not contain the dimension.
+• Dimension indicates the dimension in the selected imagery layer that will be used for aggregation into a new multidimensional imagery layer.
+If the dimension is not available from the drop-down menu, the imagery layer selected may not contain the dimension.

-• Variables indicates which variable will be aggregated along the selected dimension.
+• Variables specifies the variable that will be aggregated along the selected dimension.
 If no variable is specified, all variables with the selected dimension will be aggregated.

 Aggregation settings